opencv/opencv/doc/js_tutorials/js_imgproc/js_geometric_transformations/js_geometric_transformations.markdown

 Try it
 ------

 Here is a demo.
-Canvas elements named getAffineTransformCanvas1 and getAffineTransformCanvas2 have been prepared.
+Canvas elements named getAffineTransformCanvasInput and getAffineTransformCanvasOutput have been prepared.
 Choose an image and click `Try it` to see the result.
 And you can change the code in the textbox to investigate more.

 \htmlonly